alison-andrade89/alison-andrade89/README.md

 - 👀 I’m interested in database
 - 🌱 I’m currently learning and studying python and sql in personal projects
-- 💞️ I’m looking to collaborate on with database companies and learn
+- 💞️ I’m looking to collaborate on with database companies and learn learn as much as possible
 - 📫 How to reach me alison.andrade.costa@hotmail.com
 - 😄 Pronouns: him / his